sabved2305/Test_Repo/readme.md

 3. If an interrupt was captured — set `metadata.status = 'INTERRUPTED'`, nest the payload under `metadata.output.interrupt`, push a text part with the interrupt message.
 4. If `parts` is still empty — fall back to the last AI message from `output.messages` as a single text part.
 5. Resolve `{ message_id: 'msg_' + runId, role: 'agent', parts, metadata }`.

+**Early resolve on error**.
+If a RUN_ERROR event arrives mid-stream, the collector short-circuits — it resolves immediately with a FAILED A2A Message and discards any buffered content.
+The complete handler above does not run.

+**Interrupt text fallback**.
+If the on_interrupt payload has no payload.message, the collector pushes a default text part: "Action required before the workflow can continue."

 **Ignored events** — `TOOL_CALL_*`, `STEP_*`, `STATE_*`, `REASONING_ENCRYPTED_VALUE`, `RUN_STARTED`, `TEXT_MESSAGE_START` (implicit).